dotafs2/hexo_back_up/source/_posts/D3D12-learning-notes.md

 ### bind the buffer to pipeline

-1. We need a `vertex buffer view` to vertex buffer resource.
+1. We need a `vertex buffer view` to find the vertex buffer resource.
+In my understanding, this is something like pointer, used for us to find the position and size of vertex buffer when we need.
 ```C++
 typedef struct D3D12_VERTEX_BUFFER_VIEW
 {